-- 25 RI's membership database does not have age data for 44 percent of members. - 26 However, based on the most recent demographic survey in 2015 which provided a - 27 statistically significant geographic representation of demographics, it is estimated - that 23 percent of Rotarians are 70 years of age or older.
+- 25 RI's membership database does not have age data for 44 percent of members. - However, based on the most recent demographic survey in 2015 which provided a - 27 statistically significant geographic representation of demographics, it is estimated - that 23 percent of Rotarians are 70 years of age or older.
 The percentage of

-, O d be estimated at 15 percent.
+L Rotarians over 75 years of age is not known but could be estimated at 15 percent.

-It would be expected that a material proportion of Rotary's 1.2 million members
+2 It would be expected that a material proportion of Rotary's 1.2 million members

-would be eligible for a red uction.
+3 would be eligible for a red uction.

-A reduction in RI per capit ta dues for Rotarians 75 ve ars of age or older, who have
+] 5 A reduction in RI per capi ta dues for Rotarians 75 ve ars of age or older, who have

-y clubs for at least 25 years,
+)) ry clubs for at least 25 years,

-would not be expected to s
+7 significantly increase the n

-- age group.
+3 age group.
 Based on the 2015 Rotarian survey, the RI per capita dues are

-the annual cost of the Rotary
+) estimated to average approximately 1 to 4 percent of the annual cost of the Rotary

-experience, up to a maxim um of 10 percent.
+) experience, up to a maximum of 10 percent.

+1

-rative expenses to maintain
+2 Additionally, there would be an increase in administrative expenses to maintain

-age information and the n ship, and technology
+3 age information and the number of years of membership, and technology

-expenses to enhance datab base and billing systems.
+1 expenses to enhance database and billing systems.

-The RI Rylaws require a h alanced hudget A significa ant decrease in RI per capita
+5 The RI Bylaws require a balanced budget.
+A significant decrease in RI per capita

-es provided by RI that cannot
+7 dues would have an impact on operations and services provided by RI that cannot

-be determined at this time es provided by the thint cultilet
+3 be determined at this time

 VOTE TOTALS

 yes

 no

 RESULT

 \Box Adopted □Referred to Board \square Postponed

 □Adopted as Amended □Rejected □Withdrawn

 NOTES